EasyG0ing1/alexa-assistant-instructions/fresh_install.md

 ## Skill Setup Part 2

-1. Return to the Skill setup page that we left earlier
+1. Return to the Account Linking page that we left earlier

 ![Account Linking Page](screenshots/skill-setup-part2-fig1.png)

+2. Under Authorisation Grant Type make sure "Auth Code Grant" is selected.

-2. In the Authorization URI paste the following: -
+3. In the Authorization URI paste the following: -

     ```
     https://accounts.google.com/o/oauth2/auth?access_type=offline
     ```

-3. The Access Token URI should be set to: -
+4. The Access Token URI should be set to: -

     ```
     https://accounts.google.com/o/oauth2/token
     ```

-4. Copy the Client ID from your Notepad/TextEdit document (HINT - it's the longer of the two) and paste it into the Client ID box
+5. Copy the Client ID from your Notepad/TextEdit document (HINT - it's the longer of the two) and paste it into the Client ID box

 ![Client ID Location](screenshots/skill-setup-part2-fig2.png)

-5. Copy the Client Secret from your Notepad/TextEdit document (HINT - it's the shorter of the two) and paste it into the Client Secret box
+6. Copy the Client Secret from your Notepad/TextEdit document (HINT - it's the shorter of the two) and paste it into the Client Secret box

-6. Leave Client Authentication Scheme as "HTTP Basic"
+7. Leave Client Authentication Scheme as "HTTP Basic"

-7. Under Scope: Press "Add Scope" and enter:-
+8. Under Scope: Press "Add Scope" and enter:-

     ```
     https://www.googleapis.com/auth/assistant-sdk-prototype
     ```

-8. Press "add scope" again for a second box into which enter:-
+9. Press "add scope" again for a second box into which enter:-

     ```
     https://www.googleapis.com/auth/script.external_request